wp-plugins/supreme-google-webfonts/readme.txt

 == Screenshots ==

-1. <strong>Shows the backend view with the font drop-down list and the size select list.</strong>
+1. Shows the backend view with the font drop-down list and the size select list.
-2. <strong>Displays what the user views from the front-end.
-Fonts are displayed consistently across browsers.</strong>
+2. Settings>Writing options.
+Here's where you should check all those fonts that you are going to use in your site.
+Remember, the fewer fonts checked, the faster your site will run.

 == Features ==